 Tannery Drift has two parent consultation evenings over the academic year; one in the autumn term and one in the spring term, in addition to this each child will also receive a detailed written report in the summer term.
-There is also numeral opportunities for parents to meet with the class teacher during open classrooms, meet the teacher sessions and curriculum information evenings.
+There are also numerous opportunities for parents to meet with the class teacher during open classrooms, meet the teacher sessions and curriculum information evenings.
 We have an ‘open door’ policy where parents are usually able to speak to a teacher before or after school to pass on a message/ piece of information.
-Working parents are able to telephone to arrange for a teacher to call them back or email via the school office if there is a particular issue they wish to discuss.
+Where a longer conversation is required, parents and carers are invited to contact the class teacher via the school office to arrange a phone or in person appointment.

 How will the learning and development provision be matched to my child’s needs?

-All teachers use an ongoing assessment cycle (assess, plan, do and review) to deliver and monitor progress.
-Where additional support is in place for some children, the class teacher, support staff and INCo will review targets and adjust interventions accordingly.
+For children on our inclusion register, all teachers use an ongoing assessment cycle (assess, plan, do and review) to deliver and monitor progress.
+Where additional support is in place for some children, the class teacher, support staff and SENCo will review targets and adjust interventions accordingly.
 On-going training and staff INSET is used to ensure that interventions are relevant and have maximum impact.